m4ttsch/omscs-notes-notes/computer-networks/switching.md

+---
+id: switching
+title: Switching
-# Switching
+sidebar_label: Switching
-#cn
+---

 ## Switching and Bridging
 In this lesson, we will learn about how hosts find each other on a subnet and how subnets are interconnected.

 We will also learn about the difference between switches and hubs, and switches and routers.